 “Lol,” I wrote back, “I’m inside.
 Besides, it will all be gone in a couple of days.”

-But in Africa, and not in Italy because when I spent six weeks in Italy back in the early ’80s, visiting the tiny town where my father was raised, I understood not a word that was spoken to me.
-(Believe me, there is no point in speaking more loudly or enunciating more clearly!)
-Instead of interacting, I used to enjoy going to a nearby beach on the Adriatic Sea where one day when I was midway between sleeping and listening to the waves, I heard a dog barking and thought: That’s the first thing I‘ve understood since I got here.
+But in Africa and not in Italy because when I spent six weeks in Italy back in ’85, visiting the tiny town where my father was raised, I understood not a word that was spoken to me.
+(Believe me, there is no point to speaking more loudly or enunciating more clearly!)
+Instead of interacting, I used to enjoy going to a nearby beach on the Adriatic Sea where one day when I was midway between sleeping and listening to the waves, I heard a dog barking and thought: That’s the first thing I ve understood since I got here.

-While my knowledge of Italian is restricted to one or two words, Kond, who is one of the most intelligent persons I’ve – well, never met, is taking all his classes in Italian - even though his native language is English.
+While my knowledge of Italian is restricted to one or two words, Kond, is one of the most intelligent persons I’ve – well, never met!
+He is taking all his classes in Italian - even though his native language is English.
 The only words I know in Italian are “arrivederci” and something my parents used to say whenever they were upset with someone.
-I used to wonder what ‘a mitigon” meant until one day when I realized what my parents were saying when they threw their hands up in disgust was not "a mitigon," but "American!"
+I used to wonder what ‘a mitigon” meant until one day when I realized what my parents were saying when they threw their hands up in disgust was not a mitigon, but an American!

 Fortunately, Kond does not feel that way about me!
 I was only a couple of paragraphs into this post when he sent me a text.
 It was like he was reading my mind!

-Well, my friends, I am going to watch all the snow falling again outside my window.
-Arrivederci and may it be soon!
+Well, my Friends, I am going to watch the new round of snow falling again outside my window.
+Arrivederci.
+May it be soon!